tanpro260196/Shop/README.md

 # Shop
-Shop plugin for TShock
+Shop plugin for TShock.

-Rewrite /buy menu command.
-Better visual (and English).
+Rewrite /buy menu command for Better visual (and English).